 - Midsole may be too springy for some people

-- Good for those with wide feet and average arch
+- Good for those with medium to high arches

 - Very comfortable

-To address overpronation, the Kayano 23 has a DuoMax support system in its midsole.
+To address overpronation, the Kayano 27 has a DuoMax support system in its midsole.
 The support system is at a slight angle, which means that the foot is only engaged when necessary.
-This feature can make a big difference for people whose leg muscles are unevenly developed or who are recovering.

-The gel midsole of the Kayano 23 also adds a lot of shock absorbance, which is also very helpful for those who are recovering from an injury.
-You will probably incur less inflammation on your joints if you use this shoe.
+The gel midsole of the Kayano 27 also adds a lot of soft cushioning – also very helpful for those who are recovering from an injury.
+The shoe has a heel clutching system, which nicely cradles the back heel for a secure fit.